Table of Contents

 ROI and business justification

 Justifying security investments requires demonstrating measurable financial returns.
-For loss prevention VPs, the goal is to prove that security is a profit driver, not just a cost center.
+For loss prevention VPs, the goal is proving that security drives profit rather than draining it.

 Reducing guard costs

-A single full-time security guard costs approximately $20,000 per month when accounting for salary and benefits (Source: Valley Alarm).
+A single full-time security guard costs approximately $20,000 per month when accounting for salary and benefits.
 By replacing or augmenting guards with Video AI and remote monitoring, retailers can achieve 24/7 coverage at a fraction of the cost.

 Preventing high-value incidents

-A single incident involving a vehicle break-in or catalytic converter theft generates losses in the thousands of dollars, plus reputational damage.
+A single vehicle break-in or catalytic converter theft generates losses in the thousands of dollars, plus reputational damage.
 Averting even a few such incidents annually through active deterrence validates the investment.

 Insurance premium savings

-Insurance carriers recognize that comprehensive security systems can lower claim frequency.
-Some insurers offer premium discounts of five to ten percent for facilities that implement documented security measures.
+Insurance carriers recognize that comprehensive security systems lower claim frequency.
+Some insurers offer premium discounts of 5% to 10% for facilities that implement documented security measures (Mammothsecurity).

 Frequently asked questions